2SmartCloud/2smart-cloud-esp8266-boilerplate/lib/homie/README.md

 # Homie

-Класс для управления сущностями Homie и обеспечения их взаимодействия с MQTT брокером.
+A class for controlling Homie entities and ensuring their interaction with the MQTT broker.

 ***
 ## API